USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

 ## Juno permanent storage

 Project directories are not meant to be used for long-term storage.
 Data that cannot be easily reproduced should be manually backed up to Juno.
-Juno is a large, multi-petabyte ARS storage device at the National Agricultural Library in Maryland.
+Juno is a large, multi-petabyte SCINet storage device at the National Agricultural Library in Maryland.
 For instructions on how to transfer data to and from Juno, see the [File Transfer Methods](/guides/data/transfer) guide.

 ## Improving storage management